IceCream0818/Werewolf-Helper/README.md

 # Werewolf-Helper
-A randomizer to help the judge of an werewolf game is there isn
+an app to help the judge of an werewolf game if there isn't physical cards